 Many devotees fast every Thursday to impress Lord Vishnu and earn prosperity.
-They eat once in a day and prefer yellow coloured dishes.
-Most of the devotees eat Bengal Gram (chana dal) and bananas.
+They eat once in a day and prefer yellow-coloured dishes.
+Most of the devotees eat Bengal gram (chana dal) and bananas.
 Devotees pour turmeric and chana dal water with jaggery on the banana plant on Thursdays.
-These rituals are just an attempt to bring wealth, prosperity, happiness and fame in an individual's life.
+These rituals are done in an attempt to honour him who in turn will bring wealth, prosperity, happiness and fame in an individual's life.

 - Women should not wash their hair on Thursdays.

-- Do not cut nails on Vrihaspativar.
+- One should not cut nails on Brihaspativar.

 - Many devotees believe that to impress Lord Vishnu and Goddess Lakshmi, you should not wash clothes on Thursday.

-Few Incarnations of Lord Vishnu:
+Few Incarnations Of Lord Vishnu

-- Lord Krishna (blue coloured idol who wears yellow)
+- Lord Krishna (blue-coloured idol who wears yellow)

-- Matsya - a fish
+- Matsya - a fish avatar

 - Narasimha - a lion face man who killed demon King Hiranyakashipu